 About the Author-

-Neel Rana is a successful short story book author, flash fiction writer, literary enthusiast, entrepreneur and the founder of Pandora Post.
-He holds a degree in BA Honours in English Literature and has been writing since 2017.
-You can read more about him here
+Neel Rana is a YA short story author, flash fiction writer, literary enthusiast, and the founder of Pandora Post.
+Neel holds a degree in BA Honours in English Literature and has been writing since 2017.
+Neel’s magnum opus YA short storybook, “The Drunken Ghost” has been well received by the readers.